WWmonster/MarkdownTest/docs/test/test01.md

 <p style="color:red;">This is a red paragraph.</p>
 <div style="background:LightCyan;">
 <p>Markdown elements cannot be put inside html</p?
-So the following separated lines just get bunched together and the hashes ignored
+So the following lines get ignored by GitHub and bunched together without formatting by RTD

 # Test01